You can find an explanation of the safety system’s operation as well as watch a brief video of the safety system in action here.

 Yes.
 SawStop saws support 8” dado stacks.
 The optional dado brake cartridge must be used for dado cuts.
 It has a larger brake pawl designed to stop the multiple blades in a dado set.
 In addition, you will also need to purchase a zero-clearance insert for your dado stack.

 Any standard steel blade with steel or carbide teeth can be used.
-You should not use non-conductive blades or blades with non-conductive hubs or teeth.
+You should not use non-conductive blades or blades with non-conductive hubs or teeth (example: diamond blades).
 They will prevent the SawStop safety system from applying the electrical signal on the blade that is required to sense skin contact.
 Steel blades and dado sets with a lacquer finish or other coating on the teeth should not be used as the coating may inhibit or slow the speed at which the safety system detects skin contact.
+However, most coated blades do not cover the blade teeth.
+Those blades may be used on SawStop saws.
 Further, blades with depth-limiting shoulders may take longer to stop in the event of an accident than standard blades, and you could receive a more serious injury.
 Therefore, SawStop recommends using blades without depth-limiting shoulders.

 SawStop recommends only using 8” stacked dado sets, with a maximum thickness of 13/16”.
 “Wobble” dado sets are not recommended, as they may not engage correctly with the dado brake cartridge.
 Do not use dado sets with solid-plate interior chippers or blades with molding heads, as neither brake cartridge is designed to stop those blade types.